msjbowen/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I work on self-referential probability and rationality.
 Self-referential probability senarios are situations where the agent's credences can act as evidence for the truth or likelihood of a proposition.
 My focus has been on the Probabilistic Liar, which has structural similarity to the Liar paradox.

-In my PhD I used the Probabilistic Liar as a useful example and focus to explore the suspended judgment in a credal framwork, norms of rationality and their underlying logics, the nature of degrees of belief and problems for indeterminacy and the logic of higher order indeterminacy.
+In my PhD I used the Probabilistic Liar as a useful example and focus to explore suspended judgment in a credal framwork, norms of rationality and their underlying logics, the nature of degrees of belief and problems for indeterminacy and the logic of higher order indeterminacy.
 I am now working on extending my account of indeterminacy to decision theory.

 I also have an interest in questions about the connection between belief formation and imagination.
 I am interested in these questions in the context of self-deception.